 20% of the Population Is Gone

-At the beginning of my ride along with Columbus Division of Police 5th Precinct Officer Pete Casuccio on Saturday, while we were still in the roll call room, I asked him what the racial make up of 5th Precinct (North Linden) is.
+At the beginning of my ride-along with Columbus Division of Police 5 Precinct Officer Pete Casuccio on Saturday, while we were still in the roll call room, I asked him what the racial makeup of 5 Precinct (North Linden) is.
 “Well,” he replied, “what you need to know first is that 20% of the population is GONE.”
 Twenty percent of the area houses are completely unoccupied.
 Once you drive through the neighborhoods, these abandoned homes are so noticeable that, had he not mentioned it in the roll call room, I would have absolutely commented on it.
-There are so many boarded up houses on seemingly every street that it’s impossible not to notice.
+There are so many boarded-up houses on seemingly every street that it’s impossible not to notice.

 As Ofc Casuccio was educating me on some of the challenges faced by the neighborhood, the energy in the room suddenly changed.
 Officers who had been lingering after roll call jumped to their feet, and I immediately and unquestioningly grabbed my bag.
 Ofc Casuccio looked at me, saw I was following, and walked toward the door as the words from the dispatcher came across the radio, “…had previously stated on a Facebook Live video that he wanted to kill a cop.”

 Ofc Casuccio explained in the car as he headed to the scene that a man had been reported to be trespassing at a home and that this same man had made a video the day before saying he wanted to shoot a cop.
 After the scene was secured, it was determined that, despite the threats, the officers could not hold the man.
 He actually had the legal right to be in the home he was reported to be trespassing in.
 In addition, no guns or drugs were found on the man or his friend.

 “We’re going to have to let him go,” Ofc Casuccio told me as the man raged at the police from the back of a cruiser.
 “We’ve just made things worse,” he said with regret.